 Best Time To Visit

-The best time to visit Grand Canyon National Park is during the off-season, like September and October, when the park cools down, and so does the visitation.
+The best time to visit Grand Canyon National Park is the off-season, like September through November, when the park cools down and so does the visitation.
+The South Rim stays open and surprisingly quiet all winter.

 5. Yosemite National Park